7: A Salowe Vision

 “You’re alive!
 By the board of directors, you’re alive!”

 “Barely.
 Th-thanks for that.”
 The still-glitching vocalsynth made it impossible discern if sarcasm or sincerity signed that message.
-“J… you’re a huge fucking bitch.
+“J… you’re still a huge fucking bitch.
 But… you did alright.
 Saving me.
 Stopping that thing.
 Next time, stay the hell out of my head.”

 Was she insufficient, as a captain?